bufferapp/android-guidelines/project_style_guidelines.md

 - Be readable: Efficient naming means we'll be able to look at the name and understand it instantly, reducing cognitive load on trying to decipher what the name means.

-- Be speakable: Names that are speakable avoids awkward conversations where you're trying to pronunce a badly named variable name.
+- Be speakable: Names that are speakable avoids awkward conversations where you're trying to pronounce a badly named variable name.

 - Be searchable: Nothing is worse than trying to search for a method or variable in a class to realise it's been spelt wrong or badly named.
 If we're trying to find a method that searches for a user, then searching for 'search' should bring up a result for that method.

-- Not use hungarian notation: Hungarian notation goes against the three points made above, so it should never be used!
+- Not use Hungarian notation: Hungarian notation goes against the three points made above, so it should never be used!

 ####2.2.6 Treat acronyms as words